-Like some Vimmers, I like to use a few plugins for finnicky things like “smart” code completion.
-These plugins often rely on some assumptions about the state of your development environment outside of the editor: they might need a utility program installed (such as rls), or a configuration file to exist in a certain location, or a certain environment variable to be set.
+I like to use a few text editor plugins for finnicky things like “smart” code completion.
+These plugins often rely on some assumptions about the state of the computer outside of the editor: they might need a utility program installed (such as rls), or a configuration file to exist in a certain location, or a certain environment variable to be set.

-As an example, suppose you thought to try out Neovim’s python2 integration.
-So you read the help file and type in one of the examples from the help file:
+For example, suppose you decide to try out Neovim’s python2 integration.
+So you read the help file and type in one of the examples, but are greeted with an error message.

-Execute that command, and Neovim runs health checks for its “provider” components.
+You execute that command, which makes Neovim run health checks for its “provider” components.

 Neovim’s Python 2 provider is in a degraded state.
 Apparently, none of the

 python2 interpreters that were found could import the neovim module.
-What to
+Like the

 :checkhealth provider again.